microfluid/guacamole/hummus.md

-* A recipe for hummus
+* A recipe for hummus modified by HX

 - chickpeas
 - tahini